 He paused for a moment, then shrugged.
 “It’s OK.
 I know you.
 You pay next time.”

-My face lit up in a smile, grateful not to have to trudge up and down the stairs again in my fragile state.
+My face lit up in a smile, grateful not to have to trudge back up the stairs in my fragile state.
 “Thank you.”

-Walking toward the door, I stuck my hand in my pocket and nearly spat out my first sip of coffee.
+As I walked toward the door, I stuck my hand in my pocket and nearly spat out my first sip of coffee.
 There was something in my pocket that had not been there before.
-My scalp prickled as I pulled out a twenty dollar bill and stared at it in dismay.
+My scalp prickled as I pulled out a twenty dollar bill.
 A bad feeling roiled my stomach.
 I looked at the cashier.
-He was observing me with solemn curiosity, probably wondering what I found so distressing about finding money.
+He was observing me with solemn curiosity, probably wondering what I found so distressing about discovering money.
 He looked away quickly and busied himself sorting boxes of tea.
-Slowly I walked back toward him.
+Slowly I walked back to him.

 “I found this.”
 He nodded, took it, and gave me change.
 “Thanks.”